dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 ### 2.1 Downloading the Data

 1. In this case study, SQL is used as the main tool for processing analysis
-2. The file chosen for exploration, `dailyActivity_merged.csv`, contains information about user fitness information specifically: distance, steps and minutes of activity
+2. The files chosen for exploration, `dailyActivity_merged.csv` and 'SleepDay.csv` contain information about user fitness information specifically: distance, steps, minutes of activity and sleeping habits

 ### 2.2 Possible Limitations of the Dataset